m0hammadr3za/shamsi-time/README.md

 ## Running on Startup

-On startup you can run the `script.py` file if you have the dependencies installed or you can run the executable that was built from `script.py`.
+On startup, you can run the `script.py` file if you have the dependencies installed, or you can run the executable that was built from `script.py`.

-### Windows
+## Windows

 To run Shamsi Time on startup in Windows:

-1. Press `Win+R`, type `shell:startup`, and press Enter.
+1. Press Win+R, type shell:startup, and press Enter.
 This opens the Startup folder.
-2. Create a shortcut to the `shamsi-time.exe` file in this folder.
+2. Create a shortcut to the `Shamsi time.exe` file in this folder.

-### Linux
+## Linux

 For Linux systems using a graphical desktop environment:

-1. Open the `Startup Applications Preferences` window.
+1. Open the Startup Applications Preferences window.
-2. Click `Add` and then `Choose File`.
-Navigate to the `shamsi-time.exe` file.
+2. Click Add and then Choose File.
+Navigate to the `Shamsi time.exe` file.
-3. Add a name and comment and click `Add`.
+3. Add a name and comment and click Add.